TITLE 77: PUBLIC HEALTH

 e) Receptacles (Convenience Outlets)

-1) Each resident bed room shall have duplex grounding type receptacles as follows: One located each side of the head of each bed; one for television if used; and one on another wall.
-Receptacles are to be located between 12 to 30 inches above the finished floor.
-(B)
+1) Each resident room shall have duplex grounding type receptacles as follows: One located on each side of the head of each bed; one for a television if used; and one on another wall.
+Receptacles shall be located between 12 and 30 inches above the finished floor.

 2) Resident bathrooms shall have at least one duplex receptacle.

-4) Duplex receptacles shall be installed approximately 50 feet apart in all corridors and within 25 feet of ends of corridors.
+3) Duplex receptacles shall be installed approximately 50 feet apart in all corridors and within 25 feet of the ends of corridors.

 f) Door Alarm System

 Each exterior door shall be equipped with a signal that will alert staff if a resident leaves the building.
 Any exterior door that is supervised during certain periods may have a disconnect device for part-time use.
-If there is constant 24 hour a day supervision of the door, a signal is not required.
-(B)
+If there is constant 24-hour-a-day supervision of the door, a signal is not required.

 g) Nurses' Calling System

 1) Each resident room shall be served by at least one calling station and each bed shall be provided with a call station.
 One call station may serve two adjacent beds.
-Call shall register at the nurses' station and shall activate a visible signal in the corridor at the resident's door, and in the nurse's station.
+A nurse call shall register at the nurses' station and shall activate a visible signal in the corridor at the resident's door, and in the nurse's station.
 In multicorridor nursing units, additional visible signals shall be installed at corridor intersections.
-In rooms containing two or more calling stations, identifying lights shall be provided at the nurse's station.
-(B)
+In rooms containing two or more calling stations, identifying lights shall be provided at the nurses' station.

 2) A nurses' call station shall be provided for residents' use at each resident's toilet, bath, and shower location.
-The cord shall be long enough to reach within six inches of the floor.
-(B)
+The cord shall extend to within six inches of the floor.

 h) Fire Alarm System

-2) Automatic smoke detectors shall be installed in all resident sleeping rooms and at 30 feet on center in all corridors other than sleeping area corridors.
-(A, B)
+2) Automatic smoke detectors shall be installed in all resident rooms and at 30 feet on center in all corridors other than sleeping area corridors.

 i) Emergency Electrical System

 1) To provide electricity during an interruption of the normal electric supply, an emergency source of electricity shall be provided and connected to certain circuits for lighting and power.
-The emergency system shall consist of the life safety branch and the critical branch.
-(B)
+The emergency system shall comply with NFPA 70, NFPA 99, and NFPA 100, as applicable.

-2) The source of this emergency electrical service shall be an emergency generating set or an approved dual source of normal power.
-(B)
+2) The source of this emergency electrical service shall be a Level I or Level II, Class X, Type 10 emergency generating set approved by the Department.

-A) The life safety and critical branch shall be in operation within ten seconds after the interruption of normal electric power supply.
-(B)
+A) The life safety branch and critical branch shall be in operation within ten seconds after the interruption of normal electric power supply.

 C) The emergency generator shall not be solely dependent upon a public utility gas system for the fuel supply.
-Means shall be provided for automatically transferring from one fuel supply to another where dual fuel supplies are used.
-(B)
+The facility shall maintain a written procedure for automatically transferring from one fuel supply to another when dual fuel supplies are used.

-D) Where fuel storage facilities are provided on the site, the fuel tank shall have minimum capacity for 24 hour operation of the generator.
-(B)
+D) When fuel storage facilities are provided on the site, the fuel tank shall have minimum capacity for 24-hour operation of the generator.